 Ravi Programming Language¶

-Ravi is a dialect of Lua with limited optional static typing and features MIR powered JIT compilers.
+Ravi is a dialect of Lua with limited optional static typing and features a JIT compiler powered by MIR as well as experimental support for AOT compilation to native code.
 The name Ravi comes from the Sanskrit word for the Sun.
 Interestingly a precursor to Lua was Sol which had support for static types; Sol means the Sun in Portugese.

 Lua is perfect as a small embeddable dynamic language so why a derivative?
 Ravi extends Lua with static typing for improved performance when JIT compilation is enabled.
 However, the static typing is optional and therefore Lua programs are also valid Ravi programs.